smulewicz/AudienceVersus/README.md

 > __AudienceVersus__ is a platform made for streamers that gives the audience some control over the game.

+> I'm going to rebuild it from scratch.

 ### License
 ```
 MIT License